twse/random-stuff/README.md

 * **protest5.htm** redirects browsers to an "Unsupported Browser" page (see the page itself in the zipped archive for a partial list).

 ## Translations of EasyPaint in multiple languages
-All translations are in ts format.
+All translations are in `ts` format and can be edited with e.g. Qt Linguist.
 Generated translations are found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/blob/master/CMakeLists.txt#L109).
 Nikita Grishko stopped developing the program in 2018/02/08.
 * Danish (`da_DK`)
 * Esperanto (`eo`)
 * Finnish (`fi_FI`)